Create and edit the structure of each document version by adding new pages, copying pages, and including existing pages.

 You can also rename a page from the Organize page tree’s dialog.
 Click on the page title for the page you want to rename, and click on the check mark or hit enter on your keyboard when you are done.

 Add copy of an existing page to your document

 You can also add a copy of an existing page to your page tree:

 Search for the page you want to copy into your document using the search bar.
 You can narrow down your search using the advanced filters like:

 Once you find the page you're looking for, drag it to the document page tree and drop it at the location of your choice.

-You can add copies of multiple pages at the same time.
-Select all the pages in the search result you want to copy into your document and drag and drop them to the desired location on your document page tree.
+You can also drag and drop multiple pages at the same time.
+Select all the pages in the search result by checking the box, then drag and drop them to the desired location on your document page tree.

 Include an existing page